 Organizers: Jennifer Hays, Arctic University of Norway, Tromsø (UiT); Edmond Dounias; French National Research Institute for Sustainable Development (IRD); Velina Ninkova, UiT; Sidsel Saugestad, UiT

-The extreme marginalization of hunters and gatherers in modern societies is mirrored in their schooling experience.
+The panel was grounded in the recognition that, around the world, the extreme marginalization of hunters and gatherers in modern societies is mirrored in their schooling experience.
 For most hunter-gatherer communities, formal education is simultaneously difficult to access, of poor quality, culturally insensitive, and disconnected from communities’ immediate realities.
 Cultural forms of education are based on knowledge transmission approaches that are deeply integrated into social structures, values and cosmology, and subsistence strategies of the group.
 These approaches have been highly successful in a hunter-gatherer context.
 As traditional livelihoods and resources are increasingly narrowed, hunter-gatherer communities are seeking other options.
 Formal education is one route to increased economic opportunities, and ideally provides access to dominant languages and other skills needed to negotiate for their rights.
 It is also a favored approach of governments and international organizations; global development goals of “education for all” present schooling as the solution to improving livelihoods and circumstances of hunter gatherers (and other marginalized groups).
 However, cultural disparities and enormous structural barriers make successful participation in formal schools extremely challenging.
 Furthermore, in many areas, the available schools do not prepare hunter-gatherers for realistic livelihood options.
 Alternative education projects have been developed in some communities, with varying degrees of success.